moq-wg/moq-transport/draft-ietf-moq-transport.md

 the subscription starts with the first published or received group.

 AbsoluteStart (0x3):  Specifies an open-ended subscription beginning from the object identified in the StartGroup and StartObject fields.
+If the StartGroup is prior to the current group, the publisher SHOULD reply with a SUBSCRIBE_ERROR with code 'Invalid Range'.

 AbsoluteRange (0x4):  Specifies a closed subscription starting at StartObject in StartGroup and ending at EndObject in EndGroup.
 The start and end of the range are inclusive.
 EndGroup and EndObject MUST specify the same or a later object than StartGroup and StartObject.
+If the StartGroup is prior to the current group, the publisher SHOULD reply with a SUBSCRIBE_ERROR with code 'Invalid Range'.

 A filter type other than the above MUST be treated as error.

+If a subscriber wants to subscribe to Objects both before and after the Latest Object, it can send a SUBSCRIBE for the Latest Object followed by a FETCH.
+Depending upon the application, one might want to send both messages at the same time or wait for the first to return before sending the second.

 The format of SUBSCRIBE is as follows: